NVIDIA/MatX/README.md

 MatX is using bleeding edge features in the CUDA compilers and libraries.
 For this reason, a minimum of CUDA 11.4 and g++9 is required currently.

 # Documentation
-Documentation for MatX can be either built locally as shown below
+Documentation for MatX can be built locally as shown below.
+Hosted site coming soon.

 # Supported Data Types
 MatX supports all types that use standard C++ operators for math (+, -, etc).
 Unit tests are run against all common types shown below.